Twister (game): History

-Charles Foley was a respected and successful toy designer for Lakeside Industries in Minneapolis and answered an ad for an experienced toy designer by Reynolds Guyer Sr. of Guyer Company.
-Foley interviewed with Reyn Guyer Sr. and his son, Reyn, who were interested in product development within the toy business.
-After interviewing Foley, Guyer and his son discussed the possibility of starting a small division of the company in product development.
-His father agreed, for a short term, to support his son's idea for product development, and hired Foley, who negotiated a royalty agreement with Guyer Company for all games and toy items he designed.
+Charles Foley was working for a silk screen printing company when he called on the Reynolds Guyer Inc. Agency of Design and saw the King’s Footsie game mat in the office.
+He was also a respected and successful toy designer who had worked for Lakeside Industries in Minneapolis.
+Foley interviewed with the Guyers, who were interested in developing the King’s Footsie game further.
+Reynolds Guyer Sr. hired Foley, who negotiated a royalty agreement for all games and toy items he designed.
 Guyer Company agreed, and officially hired Foley.
-Foley hired Neil Rabens, an accomplished product design artist with an art degree from the Minneapolis School of Art and Design.
+Neil Rabens was a friend of Foley's who had experience working for a toy pool company called Doughboy Industries, and was an accomplished product design artist with an art degree from the Minneapolis School of Art and Design.